quesadagranja/quesadagranja.github.io/_posts/2019-02-10-domestication-fox.md

 Foxes in the domesticated population showed an unusually high incidence of changes in some aspects of their morphology.
 The first change to become apparent was the fur color: some foxes showed a loss of pigmentation in some areas of the body that could even form a star-shaped pattern on the face, similar to that of some dog breeds.
 Later, other peculiarities have been documented, such as drooping ears and curled tails.
 In addition, after 15 to 20 generations, foxes with shorter tails, shorter legs and dental malocclusion (misalignment between upper and lower teeth) appeared.

 Thus, this experiment has shown that many characteristics developed by dogs during their evolutionary course towards domestication can be reproduced, in a few tens of generations, by a strong selective pressure focused on specific behaviors.

-*This post is an old article (originally in Spanish) I wrote in 2019 on Blogger.*